WebAssembly/component-model/design/mvp/WIT.md

 parameters (besides the implicit `self` parameter) and must return a value.
 Setters take exactly one parameter (besides the implicit `self` parameter) and may not return a value unless that value is of type `result<_, error?>`.
-Every setter must have a corresponding getter with the same name, and if the setter's value type is `t`, then the getter's return type must be either `t` or `result<t, error?>`.
+Every setter must have a corresponding getter with the same name.
 To simplify validation, the getter must be defined before the setter.

 For example, the following resource definition:
 ```wit